Holland is safe it's civilized. But you have to watch out for yourself.

-Low cast-iron fences bordering a sidewalk might be topped with decorative spikes.
+Low cast-iron fences bordering a sidewalk might be topped with decorative spikes of significant hazzard.

-If there's a hole in the sidewalk, you just have to know to not step into it.
+If there's a hole in the sidewalk, you have to know to not step in it.

-An infrastructure project might not be protected by even a strip of tape never mind a barrier.
-The operators of heavy equipement are watching for you, and you must also watch for them.
+An infrastructure project might not be protected by even a strip of tape.
+Operators of heavy equipement are watching for you, and you must also watch for them.

-I met a Dutch girl in Ireland once.
-She laughed that there are so many warning signs there.
-I hadn't noticed I'm from America.
+A Dutch girl in Ireland laughed that there are so many warning signs there.
+I hadn't noticed.
 Very little goes without warning in America.
-If a potential civic legal responsibility is involved and there usually is, in a litigious culture there's a sign for it.
+If a potential legal responsibility is involved and there usually is, in a litigious culture there's a sign for it.

 The Netherlands is a safe country.
 But the legal atmosphere does not require anybody to warn everybody about every danger, and it is not customary to do so.